ramo2004/Guessing_Game/README.md

-# An introductory python project in which the computer tries to guess the users number in mind.
+# An introductory python project in which the computer guesses a users number in mind.